tweedegolf/storage-abstraction/README.md

 If you want to create a public bucket add a key `public` to the options object and set its value to `true`.

+By default a bucket is private and has no versioning.

 >[!NOTE]
 > Setting `public` to true equals `access='blob'` in Azure Blob Storage; if you want to set your bucket to another access level you add it to the options object:
 > ```typescript